MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cbasepane-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu yöntemin `CBasePane` sınıf için bir işlevi yoktur.
+Bu yöntemin `CBasePane` sınıfı için bir işlevi yoktur.

 ##  <a name="onmovepanedivider"></a>CBasePane:: OnMovePaneDivider